mikako-shirai/cc26-Greenfield-Project/README.md

 Current Issues to Fix:
 - [x] ~~Buttons create duplicates to the right.~~
 - [ ] ~~Front-end unable to pass data to the back-end.~~  Working on localhost, but not working on Heroku.
+- [ ] Events should show a list of events and have a button to add new events
 - [ ] Create more tests.